MRSD2018/GroundsBot/documentation/validation_experiments.md

   Location: Field by Doherty Apartments

-  Equipment: GroundsBot, GroundsBot RTK base station, mobile device
+  Equipment: GroundsBot, GroundsBot RTK base station, laptop, Five obstacles (one at minimum of performance requirements)

       Power on GroundsBot

-      Open UI on mobile interface and establish a connection with GroundsBot
+      Open UI on laptop and establish a connection with GroundsBot

       Have a new user use UI to define boundaries of area to be mowed